paulwalko/vpicc-constitution/BY-LAWS.md

     A.  Plan and make arrangements for programs to be presented periodically at the regular meetings.
     A.  Submit a written report to the president upon request.
 1. It shall be the duty of the Supplies Committee to:
-    A.  Buy equipment for sale to the club members and prospective members out of a special revolving fund established for this purpose.
+    A.  Buy equipment for the club store for sale to the club members and prospective members out of a special revolving fund established for this purpose.
     A.  Make equipment available for sale at all meetings to all dues paying individuals.
     A.  The fund shall be increased by semesterly appropriations until such time that it becomes self-sustaining.
 The fund shall be allowed to draw upon the club treasury in the form of loans when additional funds become necessary.
     A.  Keep an accurate and up-to-date record of the finances of the club store, including giving a financial status report within one week of a request from the treasurer, and submitting a complete report of the store's activities to the treasurer at the end of the fall and spring semesters.